Limited liability partnerships and disputes within them

 Disputes within LLPs

-A common occurrence is for one of the Members to conclude that the business would be better if one or more of their business partners was excluded.
+A common occurrence is for one member to conclude that the business would be better if one or more of their business partners was excluded.
 They may look for ways of getting those other members removed, or decide to walk away from the existing business and start another similar business in its place.
 This understandably causes problems for the LLP.
-In the event of any dispute, the first place to look for the way out of the problem is any dispute resolution clauses contained within the Members’ Agreement.
+In the event of any dispute, the first place to look for the way out of the problem is any dispute resolution clauses contained within the members’ agreement.

-In the absence of a clause in any Members Agreement permitting members to do so, there is no right to unilaterally exclude or expel another LLP member, or other LLP members.
-If this occurs, it could result in court action and the risk of a significant legal costs order being made against the LLP Member(s) perpetrating the exclusion.
+In the absence of a clause in any members' agreement, there is no right to unilaterally exclude or expel another LLP member(s).
+If this occurs, it could result in court action and the risk of a significant legal costs order being made against the LLP member(s) perpetrating the exclusion.

-In the event of any disputed exclusion of expulsion of an LLP Member, specialist legal advice should be sought.
+In the event of any disputed exclusion or expulsion of an LLP member, you should seek specialist legal advice.

 Like shareholders of a company, the members of an LLP enjoy limited liability up to the amount of any financial contribution to the LLP.
 This is the main way in which an LLP differs from general partnerships.

-A member of an LLP is an agent of the LLP, however, an LLP is not bound by anything done by a member if: -
+A member of an LLP is an agent of the LLP but an LLP is not bound by a member’s actions if:

 Like shareholders of a company, a member may still be personally liable if they, rather than the LLP, are the contracting party in any particular transaction or matter, and also for their own acts of negligence.

-As is the case with any Directors’ Services Agreements, Shareholder Agreements and contracts of employment, an LLP Members’ Agreement will usually set out certain obligations and restrictions such as non-solicitation and non-compete covenants and ongoing confidentiality provisions that will apply to an outgoing member.
+LLP members’ agreements will usually set out certain obligations and restrictions such as non-solicitation and non-compete covenants and ongoing confidentiality provisions that will apply to an outgoing member.
+Any such restrictions must be no greater than reasonably required to protect the legitimate interests of the LLP.

-Protection Afforded to Members of LLPs in the Event of Dispute
+Protection afforded to members of LLPs in the event of dispute - unfair prejudice

 • An actual or proposed act or omission of the LLP (including an act or omission on its behalf) is or would be so prejudicial.

-This may give a member of an LLP who is excluded from its management, when he has an entitlement to take part in it, the ability to bring a claim for unfair prejudice.
+This may give a member of an LLP who is excluded from its management, when they have an entitlement to take part in it, the ability to bring a claim for unfair prejudice.

-• require the LLP to refrain from doing or continuing an act complained of, or to do an act which the Petitioner has complained it has omitted to do
+• do an act which the petitioner has complained it has omitted to do;

-• require the LLP or the members of the LLP not to make any, or any specified alternations in the LLP agreement without the leave of the court
+• Require the LLP or the members of the LLP not to make any, or any specified alterations in the LLP agreement without the leave of the court;

-It is important to remember, however, that LLP agreements commonly exclude a right to bring an unfair prejudice claim.
-This is permitted by Regulation 48 of the LLPR 2009.
+It is important to remember, however, that LLP member agreements commonly exclude a right to bring an unfair prejudice claim which is permitted by Regulation 48 of the LLPR 2009.

 For further guidance and assistance in connection with setting up an LLP, please contact Jonathan Croley on j.croley@ashfords.co.uk.